 You may search for an appropriate medical facility over the phone or on the Internet based on the location, areas of specialties, and available languages.
 You may also want to ask your neighborhood friends to see if they can recommend any local clinics.

-Support by phone is available in foreign languages.
+Support by phone is available in foreign languages and in simple Japanese.
 In addition to information about medical facilities with foreign language speaking staff, advisors can also answer your questions regarding the health care system in Japan.